Bowyer

 A good ol' fashioned dime.

-“Come one, come all.
-Watch in amazement as I put an arrow through the coin 50 yards away.”
+"Come one, come all.
+Watch in amazement as I put an arrow through the coin 50 yards away."
 The man stood on a wooden box reminiscent of a carnival barker from years long past.
-“What’s that?
+"What's that?
 Easy, you say!
 Surely not with a bow made out of PVC.
-That’s right, Poly Vinyl Chloride.
-Plastic tubing, the likes of which would fit in right under a sink.”
-Stepping down from the box, Bowyer makes his way toward a table covered with various bows he reaches under it to pull out two pieces of PVC and a string.
-He puts a piece of smaller PVC tube inside a tube that while larger in diameter is shorter in length.
-He then bends the longer tube attaching the cordage to each end creating a very makeshift bow.
-“Come now if you want to see it step up and show me what you’ve got.
-If I make it I keep it.
-If I don’t you get these.”
+That's right, Poly Vinyl Chloride.
+Plastic tubing, the likes of which would fit in right under a sink."
+Stepping down from the box, Bowyer makes his way toward a table covered with various bows.
+He reaches under it to pull out two pieces of PVC and a string.
+He puts a piece of smaller PVC tube inside a tube that, while larger in diameter, is shorter.
+He then bends the longer tube, attaching the cordage to each end, creating a makeshift bow.
+"Come now.
+If you want to see it, step up and show me what you've got.
+If I make it, I keep it.
+If I don't, you get these."
 He holds up a large handful of Dollar Debs' Dollars.
 The sight perks up a good number of drunkards.
-They stumble up put their bet on the table and step back.
+They stumble up, put their bet on the table, and step back.

 The three of us watched from the back.
-I didn’t doubt he’d hit the target, the show was too good, too rehearsed.
-He’d clearly done this before.
-“Now I will take this arrow, made from a piece of PVC, as I should add, and send it aloft.
-It shall meet its mark, and we shall...”
+I didn't doubt he'd hit the target; the show was too good and too rehearsed.
+He'd clearly done this before.
+"Now I will take this arrow, made from a piece of PVC, as I should add, and send it aloft.
+It shall meet its mark, and we shall..."

 "As you wish."
 With a flourish for the dramatic, Bowyer took aim.
 He held the bowstring as the anticipation grew.